-As an added feature, the applicant is renovating the first level and "second" level of the central tower into a restaurant space and expanded lobby and lounge area.
-Currently programmed as an above ground lobby, residential storage area, and circulation means to crosses the towers, the applicant proposes a conversion of the central 16'-0" wide bridge that cross the view corridor into an elevated restaurant with potential vistas to the Bay.
-To maximize the views and enhance the space, the applicant is also proposing a new glass storefront window system that will expand upwards approximately 25'-0" to the bottom of the central tower as well as changing the western fixed glass system with an operable 'nana' wall system that will provide access onto new elevated seating balconies.
-The 1997 DRB approval for the tower addition noted that: [the tower] is sited parallel to 15th Street and is slightly arced in plan concave fashion to work in conjunction with a semi-circular arrival plaza.
-[And] an approximately 4,800 SF (120'x40') hole will be located at the base of the proposed tower, at the first level, in order to provide a view corridor to the bay at the western terminus of 15th Street.
+As an added feature, the applicant is renovating the first level and "second" level of the central tower into an amenity area for residents.
+Currently programmed as an above ground lobby, residential storage area, and circulation means to cross the towers, the applicant proposes a conversion of the central 16'-0" wide bridge that cross the view corridor into an elevated amenity space with potential vistas to the Bay.
+To maximize the views and enhance the space, the applicant is also proposing a new glass storefront window system that will improve transparency and view corridors as well as changing the western fixed glass system with an operable 'nana' wall system that will provide access onto new elevated seating balconies, or sky terraces, again for residents and guests only.
+All active programing for this area previously proposed has been removed and any future restaurant space will be allocated to the area on the ground floor.
+As there is no expansion of enclosed square footage proposed and no blocking of the existing view corridor, staff is supportive of this portion of the application.